 The Chestnut School is an Educational Member of UpS.
 Students of the Herbal Immersion Program receive a one-year student membership to this wonderful organization.

 We support public botanical gardens and plant conservation through annual donations or memberships at the North Carolina Arboretum, Asheville Botanical Gardens, the National Tropical Botanical Gardens, and the American Chestnut Foundation.
 Additionally, the Chestnut School is a member of the American Botanical Council, the American Herbalist Guild, and the Herb Society of America.

-Students in our courses also receive 20% off all orders from Mountain Rose Herbs while they’re enrolled at the school.
+Students in our courses also receive a discount on orders from Mountain Rose Herbs while they’re enrolled at the school.
 Mountain Rose Herbs is a great source of quality bulk herbs and supplies.
-Students also receive a one-time 15% discount off medicine making supplies at Villager’s urban homestead supply store for one year after enrollment.